 Homeopathy works as well on animals as it does on people.

-Based on highly ethical procedures, all homeopathic testing (called provings) are done on healthy people.
+Based on highly ethical procedures, all homeopathic testing (called provings) is done on healthy people.